/Xv6 Rust 0x01/ - Starting is the hardest part

 Hopefully, at least we can check the value of i in debugger, and if the value is equal to 1000, then it can prove we successfully run rust code on risc-v as well.

-The third monster shows up:
+Here, the third monster shows up:

 1